4 Causal inference

 The survey conducted by Gow et al. (2016) suggests that most original research papers in the top three accounting research journals use observational data and that about 90% of these papers seek to draw causal inferences.

-That accounting researchers focus on causal inference is consistent with the view that “the most interesting research in social science is about questions of cause and effect” (Angrist and Pischke, 2008, p.
+Accounting researchers’ focus on causal inference is consistent with the view that “the most interesting research in social science is about questions of cause and effect” (Angrist and Pischke, 2008, p.
 3).
 While you may hear people talk about “interesting associations” at times, the reality is that associations (or correlations) are only interesting if there’s an interesting possible causal explanation for the associations.
 Associations that are mere coincidence, such as those found on the Spurious Correlations website are amusing, but unlikely to be of genuine interest to researchers or policy-makers.

 At times, authors appear to disclaim any intention to draw causal inferences.
 Bertrand and Schoar (2003) is fairly typical: “There is no such thing as a random allocation of top executives to firms.
 Therefore, we are not hoping in this section to estimate the causal effect of managers on firm practices.
 Instead, our objective is more modest.
 We want to assess whether there is any evidence that firm policies systematically change with the identity of the top managers in these firms.”

 There are at least two issues with this claim.
 First, why would anyone be interested in “evidence that firm policies systematically change with the identity of the top managers” if such changes come with no understanding as to why they change?
 Second, this claim is a bit of a pretence.
-The title of the paper is, after all, “Managing with style: The effect of managers on firm policies” and the first sentence of the abstract is “This paper investigates whether and how individual managers affect corporate behavior and performance” (emphasis added).
+The title of the paper is, after all, “Managing with style: The effect of managers on firm policies” and the first sentence of the abstract says “this paper investigates whether and how individual managers affect corporate behavior and performance” (emphasis added).

 As another example, suppose a researcher argues that a paper that claims that “theory predicts \(X\) is associated \(Y\) and, consistent with that theory, we show \(X\) is associated with \(Y\)” is merely a descriptive paper that does not make causal inferences.
 However, theories are invariably causal in that they posit how exogenous variation in certain variables leads to changes in other variables.
 Further, by stating that “consistent with … theory, \(X\) is associated with \(Y\)”, the clear purpose is to argue that the evidence tilts the scale, however slightly, in the direction of believing the theory is a valid description of the real world: in other words, a causal inference is drawn.
 A paper that argues that \(Z\) is a common cause of \(X\) and \(Y\) and claims to find evidence of this is still making causal inferences (i.e., that \(Z\) causes \(X\) and \(Z\) causes \(Y\)).